 We are influencers who stimulate real change for women’s sport.
 Everyone who works with us is passionate about women’s sport and keen to support Women’s Sport Trust in realising its full impact as an entrepreneurial, collaborative, and action-focused charity.

-Women’s Sport Trust was founded in 2012 and is run by an operational board of trustees comprised largely of committed volunteers.
+Women’s Sport Trust was founded by Tammy Parlour MBE and Jo Bostock MBE in 2012 and is run by an operational board of trustees comprised largely of committed volunteers.
 Click on the individual tabs below to read more about our people.

 Board of Trustees

 Sue Anstiss MBE

 Michelle Moore, D&I Advisor

 Co-founder / CEO